Love Earth Now blog: Not-Fit-For-Print Edition

-I stomp outside, grab my shovel and I dig a hole in the yard deep enough to bury a body and throw in the fucking crusts.
+I stomp outside, grab my shovel and I dig a hole in the yard deep enough to bury a body and throw in the bleeping crusts.
 If the birds dig ’em up out of this pit, well, then it’s on them.
 I replace the soil while whispering apologies to any earthworms who might have been harmed in this exercise.
 I brush the dirt from my hands, wave to the agape dog walkers across the street, and then I go to my yoga class.

 I see it splayed out there on the sidewalk like the entrails of the critter the cat has brought home for adoration.
 The new phone book is here.
 Countless beloved trees killed to make this piece of crap that I do not want and will not use, laid out here like it’s some kind of prize.
 Great choice, humanity: chew up the lungs of this planet so that we can keep making these dinosaurs that are out of date by the time they are printed.
 Hasn’t anybody heard of the Internet?

 I creep up on it like the cat approaching its prey.
 When it fails to move, I pounce, giving it a resounding kick.
 Emboldened by its passivity, I stomp on it, then drop to my knees to pummel it, screaming “fuck the phone book!”